jamiealquiza/langolier/README.md

 Langolier
 ========

+Is sort of a place-holder service and being replaced with a larger, more powerful tool.

 # Overview

 Is a fast / lightweight SQS queue processor that makes it easy to index arbitrary data into ElasticSearch (e.g. data produced by [Ascender](https://github.com/jamiealquiza/ascender)).